Let Those Without Sin Throw Stones

 I may have made mistakes in the past and rushed to judgment because of things that were done to me, but I can let that go… because back then I knew no better.
 And now I know better, I will take it one day at a time, and pray that I walk in forgiveness always, because without it I will never truly find peace.
 And neither will you.

-(If you like this article, please subscribe.
+(If you like this article, please SUBSCRIBE.
 Just click the button on the top left portion of this page, it’s free and it will update you will all new material.
-And please pass this link around if you think this article will help someone you know.)
+And please pass this link around if you think this article will help someone you know.
+And thank you all who support our site!)